agrcic05/Sadron/README.md

 ## Usage

-1. **Temperature Monitoring**: Visit the `/thermometer` route to view the thermometer visualization and real-time temperature reading.
+1. **Temperature Monitoring**: Visit the `/thermometer` route to view the thermometer visualization and real-time temperature reading
-2. **LED Control**: Visit the `/led_control` route to toggle the LED connected to the ESP32.
+2. **LED Control**: Visit the `/led_control` route to toggle the LED connected to the ESP32
 3. **WebSocket Communication**: The web interface uses WebSocket communication for real-time updates.
-No manual refreshing is required.
+No manual refreshing is required

 ## Meet the Team